So, a car radiator is only one of the many parts, that make up your engine’s cooling system.

 - An inoperative, electric cooling fan

 - An eroded or loose, water pump impeller

 So, heat always travels, away from an area of higher temperature, to an area of lower temperature.
 So, the only way to cool hot metal, is to keep it in constant contact, with a cooler liquid.
 Consequently, as soon as the flow stops, temperatures begin to rise.
 As a result, the engine starts to overheat.
 Now there is no way, to remove the heat from the coolant.

 - You have a loss of coolant replaced by air

-The coolant needs a way to get rid of the heat it soaks up; while passing through the block and head.
+Above all, the coolant needs a way to get rid of the heat it soaks up, while passing through the block and head.

-So, car owners don’t maintain their cooling systems as well as they should.
-As a result, the most common problems car radiators fall prey to is clogging and leaks.
-Dirt, bugs and debris can block the airflow through the core; and reduce the radiator’s ability to dissipate heat.
-Finally, internal corrosion and an accumulation of deposits; can likewise inhibit coolant circulation and reduce cooling.
+So, most car owners don’t maintain their cooling systems, as well as they should.
+As a result, the most common problems car radiators fall prey to, is clogging and leaks.
+Dirt, bugs and debris, can block the airflow through the core.
+And, reduce the radiator’s ability to dissipate heat.
+Finally, internal corrosion and an accumulation of deposits, can also inhibit coolant flow and reduce cooling.